Medicine: Clinical practice

-Medical availability and clinical practice varies across the world due to regional differences in culture and technology.
+Medical availability and clinical practice vary across the world due to regional differences in culture and technology.
 Modern scientific medicine is highly developed in the Western world, while in developing countries such as parts of Africa or Asia, the population may rely more heavily on traditional medicine with limited evidence and efficacy and no required formal training for practitioners.

 In the developed world, evidence-based medicine is not universally used in clinical practice; for example, a 2007 survey of literature reviews found that about 49% of the interventions lacked sufficient evidence to support either benefit or harm.

-In modern clinical practice, physicians and physician assistants personally assess patients in order to diagnose, prognose, treat, and prevent disease using clinical judgment.
-The doctor-patient relationship typically begins an interaction with an examination of the patient's medical history and medical record, followed by a medical interview and a physical examination.
-Basic diagnostic medical devices (e.g. stethoscope, tongue depressor) are typically used.
-After examination for signs and interviewing for symptoms, the doctor may order medical tests (e.g. blood tests), take a biopsy, or prescribe pharmaceutical drugs or other therapies.
+In modern clinical practice, physicians and physician assistants personally assess patients to diagnose, prognose, treat, and prevent disease using clinical judgment.
+The doctor-patient relationship typically begins with an interaction with an examination of the patient's medical history and medical record, followed by a medical interview and a physical examination.
+Basic diagnostic medical devices (e.g., stethoscope, tongue depressor) are typically used.
+After examining for signs and interviewing for symptoms, the doctor may order medical tests (e.g., blood tests), take a biopsy, or prescribe pharmaceutical drugs or other therapies.
 Differential diagnosis methods help to rule out conditions based on the information provided.
 During the encounter, properly informing the patient of all relevant facts is an important part of the relationship and the development of trust.
 The medical encounter is then documented in the medical record, which is a legal document in many jurisdictions.
-Follow–ups may be shorter but follow the same general procedure, and specialists follow a similar process.
-The diagnosis and treatment may take only a few minutes or a few weeks depending upon the complexity of the issue.
+Follow-ups may be shorter but follow the same general procedure, and specialists follow a similar process.
+The diagnosis and treatment may take only a few minutes or a few weeks, depending on the complexity of the issue.

 The components of the medical interview and encounter are: